dmdeller/horizon-nigh-blog/_posts/2024/2024-09-19-respectful-software.md

 It’s worth noting that, in many cases (or even most cases), software exhibits behaviors from both categories.

-I think it’s important for users to think about behaviors they want to see, or don’t want to see, in the software the use; this helps us make conscious decisions about which software we choose to use, or not use.
+I think it’s important for users to think about behaviors we want to see, or don’t want to see, in the software we use; this helps us make conscious decisions about which software we choose to use, or not use.
 I think it’s also important for developers to think carefully about their choices, and in doing so, to strive to make software they can be proud of.

 [Version 1.0.1; 2024-09-19]